aeneasr/github-trends/README.md

 # github-trends

 A utility to plot GitHub stars over time.
-Inspired by [starchart.cc]() but allows to plot a user's or organization's stars as well.
+Inspired by [caarlos0/starcharts](https://github.com/caarlos0/starcharts) but allows to plot a user's or organization's stars as well.

 To embed this on your own site, use the URL